akulsr0/reactjs.org/beta/src/pages/learn/you-might-not-need-an-effect.md

 - Code that needs to run because a component was *displayed* should be in Effects, the rest should be in events.
 - If you need to update the state of several components, it's better to do it during a single event.
 - Whenever you try to synchronize state variables in different components, consider lifting state up.
+- You can fetch data with Effects, but you need to implement cleanup to avoid race conditions.

 </Recap>